Bridger Range

 The Bridger Range, also known as the Bridger Mountains, is a subrange of the Rocky Mountains in southwestern Montana in the United States.
 The range runs mostly in a north–south direction between Bozeman and Maudlow.
 It is separated from the Gallatin Range to the south by Bozeman Pass; from the Horseshoe Hills to the west by Dry Creek; from the Crazy Mountains to the east by the Shields River valley; and from the Big Belt Mountains to the north by Sixteen Mile Creek.
 The highest point in the Bridger Range is Sacagawea Peak (9596 ft), which is visible to the northeast from Bozeman.

 Although the range is mostly in Gallatin County, a small portion extends into Park County.
 Bozeman Pass, at an elevation of 5712 ft, is a narrow pass that lies between Bozeman and Livingston.
 The entire range is within Gallatin National Forest.

 History

-The range is named after Jim Bridger, a mountain man of the 19th century who pioneered the Bridger Trail through mountains in southern Wyoming into the Bighorn Basin in 1864.
+The range is named after Jim Bridger (James Felix Bridger, 1804-1881) a 19th Century mountain man.
+Bridger pioneered the Bridger Trail, an alternative to the Bozeman Trail, in 1864.
+Both took settlers from the Oregon/California/Mormon Trail in southern Wyoming to the gold fields in Montana territory, especially Virginia City.
+While the Bozeman Trail went east of the Bighorn Mountains in more dangerous territory, Jim Bridger veered settlers west of the range and into the Bighorn Basin.
+The trail then crossed today's Montana-Wyoming border south of Bridger, Montana, also named for Jim.
+Another key place where the trails diverged is heading west into the Gallatin Valley.
+While John Bozeman's trail crossed roughly at today's Bozeman Pass, Jim Bridger took settlers a short way up the Shields Valley, then through the Bracket Creek cutoff, and down through Bridger Canyon.
+This route is longer but not as arduously steep as the pass.
+From this segment of his trail, the canyon and Bridger Range to its west were named after the mountain man.

 On January 10, 1938, Northwest Airlines Flight 2 crashed in the Bridger Mountains, killing all 10 aboard.
 This was the first fatal crash of a Northwest Airlines aircraft.